cytoscape/cytoscape.js/README.md

 **Testing:**
  * `test` : run the Mocha unit tests
  * `lint` : lint the JS sources via jshint
+ * `benchmark` : run benchmark regression tests
+ * `benchmark-single` : run benchmarks only for the suite specified in `benchmark/single`
  * `watch` : update JS refs in HTML files (debug page, test page) automatically when JS files are added or deleted

 **Documentation:**